Bluesoul02/AI_demonstration/README.md

   - The waypoint targetted by the AI is in red
 - Each mode has its own waypoints

+You can change between basic behaviors and path finding by clicking on the bottom left button named either "Path Finding" or "Steering".

 # Path finding Description

-pathing is on the right side of the map and has its own waypoints which can't be moved during gameplay.
+Pathing is on the right side of the map and has its own waypoints which can't be moved during gameplay.

 - One point: the user chooses a target point in the environment.
 The character then finds its way trough the maze in order to reach the target point and then stops.